Ole Jørgen Rawert: Travels and publications

 The state bankruptcy of 1813 left the country in a difficult situation.
 The position of editor of Handels- og Industritidende was suspended temporarily in 1814 and the board of management of the royal manufactories was dissolved in 1816, leaving Rawert out of work and with only a small pension (ventepenge).
 Rawert had visited Bornholm with Gottfried Garlieb in 1815 (their description of the island was published in 1818) and now received a royal stipend to study industrial enterprises on a journey abroad in 1816–19.
 He visited Germany, Switzerland, Italy, France, England, and The Netherlands.
 A visit to Ireland in October 1818 produced five pictures from the area of Dublin and Wicklow in manuscript form (Rawerts maleriske Reisebut, VI) but were not accompanied by a travel narrative.
 He then travelled widely in Denmark in 1819–21, publishing the Danske Egne ("Regions of Denmark") in 1819–23, The work was richly illustrated with copper print engraving by Søren Henrik Petersen (1788-1860) based on his own and Rawert's drawings.
-His next work, Beretning om Industriens Tilstand i de danske Provindser ("An account of the Condition of Industrial Wnterprises in the Provinces"), published in 1820, received considerable attention.
+His next work, Beretning om Industriens Tilstand i de danske Provindser ("An account of the Condition of Industrial Enterprises in the Provinces"), published in 1820, received considerable attention.
 It described the sorry condition of industrial enterprises around the country and argued that the situation could only be improved through the establishment of polytechnic schools and other educational facilities.